Anti-nuclear movement: Impact on policy

 For many years after the 1986 Chernobyl disaster nuclear power was off the policy agenda in most countries.
 In recent years, intense public relations activities by the nuclear industry, increasing evidence of climate change and failures to address it, have brought nuclear power issues back to the forefront of policy discussion in the nuclear renaissance countries.
 But some countries are not prepared to expand nuclear power and are still divesting themselves of their nuclear legacy, through nuclear power phase-out legislation.

 Under the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987, all territorial sea and land of New Zealand is declared a nuclear free zone.
 Nuclear-powered and nuclear-armed ships are prohibited from entering the country's territorial waters.
 Dumping of foreign radioactive waste and development of nuclear weapons in the country are outlawed.
 This followed a decades long campaign by peace activists which included the disruption of US warship visits.
 Despite common misconception, this act does not make nuclear power plants illegal, nor does it make radioactive medical treatments produced in overseas reactors illegal.
 A 2008 survey shows that 19% of New Zealanders favour nuclear power as the best energy source, while 77% prefer wind power as the best energy source.

 On 26 February 1990, FW de Klerk issued orders to terminate the country's nuclear weapons programme, which until then had been a state secret.
 South Africa becomes the first country in the world to voluntary give-up its nuclear weapons programme.

 Ireland, in 1999, had no plans to change its non-nuclear stance and pursue nuclear power in the future.

 In the United States, the Navajo Nation forbids uranium mining and processing in its land.

-In the United States, a 2007 University of Maryland survey showed that 73 percent of the public surveyed favours the elimination of all nuclear weapons, 64 percent support removing all nuclear weapons from high alert, and 59 percent support reducing U.S. and Russian nuclear stockpiles to 400 weapons each.
+In the United States, a 2007 University of Maryland survey showed that 73 per cent of the public surveyed favours the elimination of all nuclear weapons, 64 per cent support removing all nuclear weapons from high alert, and 59 per cent support reducing U.S. and Russian nuclear stockpiles to 400 weapons each.
 Given the unpopularity of nuclear weapons, U.S. politicians have been wary of supporting new nuclear programs.
 Republican-dominated congresses "have defeated the Bush administration's plan to build so-called 'bunker-busters' and 'mini-nukes'."